Skip navigation

 [READ MORE +]

 Here’s a fact that may surprise you.
 The Environmental Protection Agency estimates that in US homes, the concentrations of some pollutants are often 2 to 5 times higher than typical outdoor concentrations.
 Combine that with the fact that the average American spends approximately 90% of their time inside.
 That adds up to a lot of people spending a lot of time indoors in tightly sealed, poorly ventilated homes, breathing in pollutants.
+Homeowners in Ashland, MA, where homes are often well-insulated to handle seasonal extremes, may be particularly affected by poor ventilation and indoor air buildup.
+Many indoor air pollutants originate from sources within the home, and common pollutants such as volatile organic compounds (VOCs), particulate matter, and carbon monoxide can significantly impact indoor air quality and occupant health.

 Your well-insulated, energy-efficient home was designed to keep your utility costs as low as possible, but a negative side effect of a well-constructed home is that it increases the amount of indoor concentrations of pollutants.
 Further contributing to the problem is the increased use of synthetic building materials, furnishings, personal care products, pesticides, and household cleaners.
+These indoor sources are major contributors to pollutants indoors, making it essential to identify and control them to maintain healthy indoor air.

 Household Products